mluckcuck/mluckcuck.github.io/_drafts/2018-04-03-autonomous-robots-in-hazardous-environments.md

     - unambiguous language, mathematically described
     - logical methods to check the whole program
     - Often more abstract, so have to check assumptions/abstractions to link back to program

+Because the robots we're looking at are going to operate in dangerous places, away from human control, we want to make sure that they behave as designed.
+We need to make sure that the program controlling the robot acts safely; for example, this can mean not damaging things around it or not damaging itself.
+Essentially this is involves compring the program to the design.
+I'm going to describe three ways of doing this with robots: testing, simulation, and formal methods.

+Testing a robot can mean running just the program, or a __field__ test where the physical robot is used.
+Both involve comparing the behaviour of the program or the robot with the expected behaviour.
+Becasue this is done with the actual program or robot, the link between the results of testing and the final system are pretty close.
+However, testing can take a lot of time.
+Each test is only one possible behaviour of the system.
+Also, field tests could potentially damage the robot or things around it.

+Running the program but simulating the robot and its physical environment avoids the potential damage of field tests, and enable you to test the robot ins situations that are difficult to get at physically.
+The idea here is the same as with testing: run the program and compare its behaviour to the expected behaviour.
+But it has the same problem as testing: each simulation run is one path through the program, so it can be time-consuming.
+Another problem is how realistic the simulation is and if you have to alter the program to use it in the simulation, then the link between the results of simulation and the bahviour of the final system might be a little less convincing.

+Finally, Formal Methods use unambiguously defined languages and logical methods to check the whole program, not just one run.
+However, this requires some extra work up front.
+This often can't be done on the program (though there are exceptions to this) and requires a more abstract model of the system, which is then checked for the expected behaviour.
+The link between this abstract model and the final system is a key weak point of this approach; the model can be safe but the final system might not represent the model well enough.

+Testing and simulation are used a lot when verifying robots, but Formal Methods also have some applications here.
+My work is about using Formal Methods, but not to the exclusion of other techniques.
+A holistic approach will be the most practical and be the most conviincg to the public and the regulators.